Fumnanya92/Darey.io_Projects/Linux_project/Linux_shellscrpting.md

  ![screenshot of the above step](image/Functions.png)

 ### Finally
-I write a script to prompt the user to choose full or partial multiplication table
+I write a script to prompt the user to choose a full or partial multiplication table

+**read -p "Do you want a full table or a partial table?
+(Enter 'f' for full, 'p' for partial): " choice** *choice*: This is the variable where the user's input will be stored.
+Then I proceed to check the value for *choice*.
+**if [ "$choice" == "f" ]; then:** This line checks if the value of choice is equal to **"f"**(full).
+If it is, then it executes the following block of code, which calls the generate_full_table() function.
+**elif [ "$choice" == "p" ]; then:** This line stands for "else if."
+It checks if the value of choice is equal to "p".
+If it is, then it executes the following block of code, which calls the generate_partial_table function.
+else: This line is executed if neither of the previous conditions ("f" or "p") is true, In this case, it displays an error message:
+**echo "Invalid choice.
+Please enter 'f' for full table or 'p' for partial table."**

 The generate_partial_table function prompts the user to enter an end limit and generates a multiplication table up to that limit.
 After prompting the user for a number, it asks whether the user wants a full or partial table.